-Charlotte is a Welsh/Shetland pony and the newest member of Equi-Ed's herd.
+Charlotte is a Welsh/Shetland pony.
 She's small in size and big in heart.

 Welsh ponies originated in Wales are known for their good temperament, hardiness, and free-moving gaits.
 Shetland ponies are hardy and strong, in part because the breed developed in the harsh conditions of the Shetland Isles.
 In appearance, Shetlands have small heads, a short, muscular neck, a compact, stocky body and short, strong legs.

-Karma is a gentle chestnut grade mare.
+Karma is a gentle Quarter Horse/ Mustang mare.
 She is very social, both with people, and her horse pals.
-She is the newest addition to the program.

 Mike is a happy and handsome Haflinger.
 A horse of many talents, Mike rides and drives, and has been in parades, shows, and even an endurance event.